The Case of the Unpopular Rental

 José Sanchez and the Stolen Toilet

-During construction of that same small villa in Andalucia, I felt the downstairs bathroom, under the steps, was awfully cramped.
+During construction of that same small villa in Andalucia, I felt that the downstairs bathroom was awfully cramped.
 I mentioned it to the builder, José Sanchez, who didn’t seem to pay much attention.
 But my Spanish wasn't very good, so I thought maybe he didn't understand me.

 - I couldn’t figure out how he had managed it - and so quickly!

 Then I looked again.

 It was only bigger because the toilet had been stolen.

 |My Spanish motorino - it worked - sometimes.|

 We found a small guitar shop in the back streets of Granada.